parrt/cs652/lectures/postscript.md

 1. dictionary stack.
 Like the nested scopes of a conventional language.
 1. execution stack.
 Holds procedure invocation stack frames.
 1. graphics state stack.
 Used to save/restore the graphics state before/after chunks of postscript that you want to only temporarily modify the graphics state.

+Objects are copied onto the stack when pushed, unless they are composite elements like arrays.
+In that case, a reference is pushed and so the data is shared.

 ### GhostScript in interactive mode